Skip to content

 0.5 / 1

 The company reports that it sources approximately 76% of natural rubber raw materials from smallholder farmers.
-The company cannot score higher as the figure is approximate.
+An approximate percentage is reported.

 • N